Skip to content

 Fixed-fee setup, monthly retainer for ongoing.

-Multi-state engagements split into two pricing models: one-time setup work when you’re establishing or restructuring multi-state payroll, and ongoing monthly retainer when you need recurring support managing a multi-state operation over time.
+Multi-state engagements split into two pricing models: one-time setup work when you’re establishing or restructuring multi-state payroll, and an ongoing monthly retainer when you need recurring support managing a multi-state operation over time.

-• Setup · 3–5 states
+Setup · 3–5 states

 $3,000–$6,000

-Fixed-fee, one-time setup
+Fixed-fee, one-time setup.

-Fits: Businesses operating payroll in 3–5 states without convenience-of-employer complications, without complex reciprocity certificate management, with straightforward employee-state determinations.
+Businesses operating payroll in 3–5 states without convenience-of-employer complications, without complex reciprocity certificate management, with straightforward employee-state determinations.

-• Employee-state determination for current team
+• Employee-state determination for the current team

 • Nexus coordination with your CPA